 Timeframe: 01/06/2018 - 07/05/2021

-Abstract: The project “LawTransform: Effects of Rights & Law” aims to consolidate the Centre on Law & Social Transformation as a leading hub for scholarship on the use of law as an instrument of social change, and to advance high-quality research-based education in this field in Norway and abroad.
+The project aims to consolidate the Centre on Law & Social Transformation (LawTransform) as a leading hub for scholarship on the use of law as an instrument of social change, and to advance high-quality research-based education in this field in Norway and abroad.

 Background and purpose:

-With the support of the Research Council of Norway and the Norwegian Centre for International Cooperation in Education through the INTPART-programme, LawTransform will develop new research projects, and build on existing and new projects to provide innovative and relevant interdisciplinary research-based education.
-This partnership will also allow for the exchange of students, researchers, professors, and staff from all institutions involved.
+With the support of the Research Council of Norway and the Norwegian Agency for International Cooperation and Quality Enhancement in Higher Education (Diku) through the INTPART-programme, LawTransform has built on research projects based at the centre to provide innovative and relevant interdisciplinary research-based education.
+More concretely, LawTransform: